Comparative transcriptomic analysis provides novel insights on the hormonal regulation of postharvest apples under cold storage

 Sule Turkoglu

-Isparta University of Applied Sciences, Turkey
+Isparta University Of Applied Sciences, Türkiye

 Özet